ynyBonfennil/aws-iot-robot-connectivity-samples-rclcpp/README.md

 aws iot attach-policy --policy-name $SHADOW_POLICY_NAME --target $CERT_ARN
 ```

 This is sufficient permission to interact with the shadow.

+### 3. run the program

 The sample application can now be run as follows:

 ```bash
 source ~/aws-iot-robot-connectivity-samples-ros2/workspace/install/setup.bash